nicercode/nicercode.github.io/source/git/index.md

-One of the things that will make learning git challenging for many ecologists is that most resources (e.g., the excellent [git book](http://git-scm.com/book/) assume that you are coming from a background of using CVS, SVN or some other centralised version control system.
+One of the things that will make learning git challenging for many ecologists is that most resources (e.g., the excellent [git book](http://git-scm.com/book/)) assume that you are coming from a background of using CVS, SVN or some other centralised version control system with a nastry abbrevo.
 Therefore, they expect you to already be thinking in one way and then show you how to translate those ideas into git's ideas.

 In a way you're lucky, as you don't have to learn a bunch of stuff and